IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_score_notebook.md

 5. Run the first cell to import packages

-6. Add the `MX_BASE_URL` and `API_KEY` from the previous lab to cell 2
+6. Add the `MX_BASE_URL` and `API_KEY` from the previous lab to cell 2.

+7. Make sure to added api key value to `ENDPOINT EXTENGINEAPI`.

-7. Update the site id value to your `SITE_ID` and the prefix value to your org id `ORG_ID` in the second cell
+8. Update the site id value to your `SITE_ID` and the prefix value to your org id `ORG_ID` in the second cell .

-8. Uncomment the asset class you will be uploading.
+9. Uncomment the asset class you will be uploading.
 In this lab we will be focusing on only Substation Transformer, so the first `ASSET_CLASS` list containing only one item is uncommented.
 If we were uploading all demo asset classes available in the github, uncomment the second section.
 If you have additional assets, use the third list and uncomment as needed.

-   1. Here are two ways to comment out a cell: add a `#` to the beginning of each line or add `'''` to the beginning and end of a section of code for it to be ignored when run
+Here are two ways to comment out a cell: add a `#` to the beginning of each line or add `'''` to the beginning and end of a section of code for it to be ignored when run

 ![Updated Cell](/img/apm_8.7/HPU_ScoreGroup_1.png)